agnieszkawojdecka/testme/README.md

 # Artifactory Provisioning with Docker-Compose

-This directory provides a script to spin up different type of Artifactory with Docker Compose.
+This directory provides a script to spin up different types of Artifactory with Docker Compose.
 Artifactory is available as Docker Pro images.
+You can choose between Artifactory version, node number and license type.
+If node number is bigger than 1 than an Artifactory HA cluster is created.
+In any case Artifactory is spin up with  PostgreSQL and Nginx.
-These images are available for download from [JFrog Bintray](https://bintray.com/jfrog)
+These Artifactory images are available for download from [JFrog Bintray](https://bintray.com/jfrog)

 ## Persistent Storage